cs01/gdbgui/docs/faq.md

 gdbgui --gdb-args="--tty=$(tty)"
 ```

-of if you want to set it from the UI after gdbgui has been opened, run
+or if you want to set it from the UI after gdbgui has been opened, run

 ```bash
 set inferior-tty /dev/ttys3  # replace /dev/ttys3 with desired tty name